A refreshing take on the electric toothbrush.

 A debossed FOREO logo sits right at the base of the handle.

 Minimalism feels like it was a priority on the design brief.
-This works for and against Foero.
+This works for and against Foreo.

 On the back of the handle, right at the bottom is a very small cover which when opened reveals the proprietary charging connector for this brush.
 It is a bit fiddly to open, its a small tab, but given you need charge it once a year, this is hardly an issue at all.

-The base of the handle is a transparent plastic.
-Inside is a White colored LED that lights up at different times for different reasons.
+The base of the handle is transparent plastic.
+Inside is a white colored LED that lights up at different times for different reasons.